Veeeetzzzz/whisper-audio-transcript/README.md

 The transcription is sent back to the client and displayed in the web interface.

 # Contribution

+This is far from finished.
+Just a proof of concept that can be expanded on.

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.